Macrometacorp/docs/docs/cep/reference/functions.md

     select math:abs(inValue) as absValue
     from InValueStream;

-Irrespective of whether the `invalue` in the input stream holds a value of abs(3) or abs(-3),the function returns 3 since the absolute value of both 3 and -3 is 3.
+Regardless of whether the `invalue` in the input stream holds a value of abs(3) or abs(-3),the function returns 3 since the absolute value of both 3 and -3 is 3.
 The result directed to OutMediationStream stream.

 ###### acos (Function)